 Adjectives such as "vitreous', 'dull', 'pearly', 'greasy', 'silky' or 'adamantine' are frequently used to describe various types of nonmetallic luster.

 A surface which possesses greasy luster appears to be covered with a thin layer of oil.
-A light-scattering surface which is slightly rough, such as that of nepheline, may exhibit greasy luster.
+A light-scattering surface which is slightly rough.
+Examples of greasy luster include graphite and green serpentine.

 Vitreous luster occurs in minerals with predominant ionic bonding and resembles the reflective quality of broken glass.
 The refractive index of such minerals is 1.5 to 2.0.
-Many silicates possess this type of luster; quartz and tourmeline both demonstrate vitreous luster.
+Common examples include calcite, quartz, topaz, beryl, tourmaline and fluorite, among others.